lich-uct/molpher-lib/molpher-lib/docs/source/documentation/python/ExplorationTree_doc.rst

         Attach all `candidate morphs` that have not been filtered out to the tree.
         In other words, make them the new leaves.

+        ..  note:: By calling this method a `morphing iteration` is commited.

     .. automethod:: prune